NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Thunderbird.md

 abilities_mid:
   - name: ""
   - name: "Reactive Shock"
-    desc: "`pf2:r` (move) **Trigger** A creature enters the thunderbird's reach or uses a move action within their reach\n**Effect** A lightning bolt dancing on the thunderbird's body leaps onto the creature, dealing 8d6 electricity damage (DC 30 Reflex check save)."
+    desc: "`pf2:r` (move) **Trigger** A creature enters the thunderbird's reach or uses a move action within their reach\n* * *\n\n**Effect** A lightning bolt dancing on the thunderbird's body leaps onto the creature, dealing 8d6 electricity damage (DC 30 Reflex check save)."

   - name: "Storm Aura"
     desc: " (air,aura,concentrate,move,primal,water) 100 feet.
 The thunderbird is surrounded by a cyclone of wind and driving rain.
 This area is greater difficult terrain for flying creatures, who must successfully [[Actions/Maneuver in Flight|Maneuver in Flight]] (DC 27) or be blown 30 feet away from the thunderbird.
-Creatures on the ground must succeed at a DC 27 Reflex check save to perform any move action and are knocked [[Conditions/Prone|Prone]] on a critical failure.\nThe driving rain in the storm aura imposes a -2 circumstance penalty on Perception checks and extinguishes smaller flames.\nA thunderbird can deactivate or activate the storm aura as a free action with the concentrate trait."
+Creatures on the ground must succeed at a DC 27 Reflex check save to perform any move action and are knocked [[Conditions/Prone|Prone]] on a critical failure.\n\nThe driving rain in the storm aura imposes a -2 circumstance penalty on Perception checks and extinguishes smaller flames.\n\nA thunderbird can deactivate or activate the storm aura as a free action with the concentrate trait."

 attacks:
   - name: ""